HUSKI3/IgniteOS/README.md

   - Runs Live and does not affect main drives

 # Features in progress
+  - Persistant installer
-  - Some kind of desktop enviroment
+  - Some kind of desktop enviroment [Will take time]

 # New Features!
   - <b>Docker support added!</b>